-Parents/carers, key person, Senco/Inco and a representative from targeting setting support will all have an input into the decision making to assess the level of support needed.
-Once an IEP has been implemented it will be monitored and regularly reviewed by the above.
+Parents/carers, key person, Senco/Inco and a representative from Target Setting Support will all have an input into the decision making to assess the level of support needed.
+Once an Educational Health and Care Plan (EHCP) has been implemented it will be monitored and regularly reviewed by the above.

 Parents/carers can phone or email the setting directly.
 Parents/carers are also encouraged to liaise with key workers about their child’s development.
 We hold an annual survey for parents/carers, the results are examined and action is taken by the Committee and Lead Practitioner as appropriate.
-We email to all parents/carers a newsletter each term and have a regularly updated website.
-The newsletter is also put on our notice board.
-On the notice board is a plan detailing the term’s learning and inviting parents/carers to contribute.
+We regularly update parents/carers via Tapestry with news and events.
+We also have a website www.maidenbowerplaygroup.org.uk which is also regularly updated.
+In the foyer is a plan detailing the current week’s learning and inviting parents/carers to contribute.
 We operate a stay and play for parents/carers to observe and join in with their child’s play.
 Parents/carers are given ideas to support their child at home on their child’s ‘next steps’.

 Janet Noad our Lead Practitioner is available for you to contact for an initial chat regarding your child.
-Our designated Senco/Inco is Esther Boaks who will be happy to discuss with you any specific educational requirements.
-Both ladies can be contacted via our website or during setting hours on 07580018496.
-We always encourage new parent/carers to visit the setting
+Our designated Senco/Inco is Joanne Brackston who will be happy to discuss with you any specific educational requirements.
+Both ladies can be contacted via our website www.maidenbowerplaygroup.org.uk or during setting hours on 07580018496.
+We always encourage new parent/carers to visit the setting.